tpope/vim-sleuth/README.markdown

   your `.irbrc`.
 I consider this a feature.
 * If your file is consistently indented with hard tabs, `'shiftwidth'` will be set to your `'tabstop'`.
 Otherwise, a `'tabstop'` of 8 is enforced.
+* Indenting settings in modelines are used, even if `'modeline'` is disabled globally.

 ## Self-Promotion